-However, it must be pointed out that the four important areas shown in Figure 1 represent overlapping domains and can be considered in a holistic way only.
+However, it must be pointed out that the four important areas shown in

+Fig. 1 represent overlapping domains and can be considered in a holistic way only.

-1.2 Necessity of Real-Timeness and Cooperativeness
+1.2.
+Necessity of Real-Timeness and Cooperativeness

 At least two important requirements, i.e., the real-timeness and cooperativeness of the whole system, have to be added as issues of high and increasing importance.
 The first one refers to the ability of recognising and acting on internal and external changes and disturbances within the time frameworks required by the given level of the manufacturing-production hierarchy.
-The second issue underlines the fact that the complex production structures - from machine tools, robots, etc. to production networks, including human beings involved - are more and more considered and built up as autonomous, but cooperative entities.
+The latter underlines the fact that the complex production structures - from machine tools, robots, etc. to production networks, including human beings involved - are more and more considered and built up as autonomous, but cooperative entities.

-The fundamental aim of the paper is to illustrate how the above R&D directions outlined within the Manufuture initiative are manifested in two (one just completed, one just started) large-scale national R&D projects, i.e., one on Digital Enterprises, Production Networks, the other on Real-time, Cooperative Enterprises, by illustrating the results achieved and future research directions, as well.
+The fundamental aim of the paper is to illustrate how the above R&D directions outlined above are manifested in two large-scale national R&D projects, i.e., one on Digital Enterprises, Production Networks, the other on Real-time, Cooperative Enterprises, by illustrating the results achieved and future research directions, as well.

-2 MAIN RESULTS OF THE NATIONAL PROJECTON DIGITAL ENTERPRISES, PRODUCTION NETWORKS
+2. MAIN RESULTS OF THE NATIONAL PROJECTON DIGITAL ENTERPRISES, PRODUCTION NETWORKS